gridstatus/gridstatus/CONTRIBUTING.md

 * Install Python 3.7 or higher and make sure java is installed on your system

-* Clone the repository: `git clone https://github.com/kmax12/gridstatus.git`
+* Clone the repository.
+If you are working on a PR, you should clone your fork.

 * Install the project dependencies by running each of the following commands within a virtualenv